Deep Dive into ICM

 A blockchain on Avalanche sends an Avalanche Warp Message by coming to agreement on the message that every validator should be willing to sign.
 As an example, the VM of a blockchain may define that once a block is accepted, the VM should be willing to sign a message including the block hash in the payload to attest to any other Subnet that the block was accepted.
 The contents of the payload, how to aggregate the signature (VM-to-VM communication, off-chain relayer, etc.), is left to the VM.

-Once the validator set of a blockchain is willing to sign an arbitrary message M, an aggregator performs the following process:
+Once the validator set of a blockchain is willing to sign an arbitrary message M

-3. Look up the canonical validator set at the P-Chain height where the message will be verified
+signatures into a multi-signature - Look up the canonical validator set at the P-Chain height where the message will be verified

-5. Construct the signed message from the aggregate signature, bitset, and original unsigned message
+validators included in the signature in a bitset - Construct the signed message from the aggregate signature, bitset, and original unsigned message

 Verifying / Receiving an Avalanche Warp Message